 These promotional free online romance stories / novel excerpts are made available for PRIVATE, NONCOMMERCIAL USE ONLY, and not for any marketable distribution or reproduction (print or electronic) use whatsoever, without the full legal permission of the below named copyright holder.

-And where Cornwall's rocky, treacherous coast is but a stepping stone for lively Becca, her ever persistent soldier fiancé, and an intriguing Irish Catholic pirate of many faces.
+Cornwall's rocky, treacherous coast is but a stepping stone for lively Becca, her tenacious soldier fiancé, and her intriguing, brown-skinned, Irish Catholic pirate of many faces.

 Historical Romantic Adventure Fiction

 The Hawk on the Celtic Sea;

 Draft, Chapter: BECCA GETS BLOODY

 The bottom of the ship left her feet just as—.

 The Hawk was hard in the grip of a heaving tempestous sea as the assaulted little ship reverberated with bone-jarring intensity, bespoiled by cannon shot and quick turns as The Hawk snaked down along the sickening edges of swells to briefly hide at the bottom of them, before nauseatingly rising up, like sliding up a wall, as all clung to whatever they could and water sloshed everywhere and many a thing not secured ended everywhere upon the floor with Her Ladyship.